tazama-lf/rule-901/README.md

 # Rule 901 Documentation
 # Overview

+Rules in the system has as small a purpose as possible and seeks to answer a single and very specific behavioural question about the transaction it is evaluation

 | Title | Derived account age - creditor
 | ------ | ------ |
 | `Perspective` | Creditor |